Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 Dosage for hereditary angioedema

 Firazyr is used to treat acute attacks of hereditary angioedema (HAE) in adults.
-“Acute” means “severe and sudden.”
+Acute means severe and sudden.

 What if I miss a dose?

 Firazyr is a medication that you use only when you need it.
 It’s meant to be used when you have an acute attack of HAE.
-Unlike other drugs, you won’t take Firazyr at a regular time every day.
+Unlike other drugs, you won’t receive Firazyr at a regular time every day.

 Will I need to use this drug long term?